He's one of our own - and Harry Kane lifted himself to superstar status with an incredible campaign in 2014-15.

-The awards followed - Harry earned the PFA Young Player of the Year award and a place in the PFA PL Team of the Year and he swept the board at our club awards - winning Supporters Clubs, One Hotspur Members and OH Juniors Player of the Year.
+The awards followed - Harry earned the PFA Young Player of the Year award and a place in the PFA Premier League Team of the Year, also sweeping the board at our club awards - winning Supporters Clubs, One Hotspur Members and One Hotspur Juniors Player of the Year.

-His season ended in June, 2015 when he was part of the England squad for the UEFA U21 Finals in the Czech Republic.
+His season ended in June, 2015, when he was part of the England squad for the UEFA Under-21 Championship Finals in the Czech Republic.

 After impressing for our Academy teams, Harry joined Orient on loan in January 2011, made his Football League debut and scored five goals in 18 games.